-After the Snow Geese stippled our little Honda with their version of a Pollack drip painting, I waited a while before heading to the car wash, thinking it would be a waste of resources when the rain would just wipe the body clean within a day or two.
-But, faithful to Northwestern climate patterns, the rain came in fine mists rather than cleansing sheets.
-A few days of drizzle left us not with a clean car, but with an even broader canvas of goose abstractions.
-I was car-wash bound.
+After the Snow Geese stippled our little Honda with their version of a Pollack drip painting, I waited a while before heading to the car wash, thinking it would be a waste when the rain would just wipe the body clean within a day or two.
+But, faithful to the Northwest, the rain came in fine mists rather than cleansing sheets.
+A few days of drizzle left us with an even broader canvas of goose abstractions.

-I don’t know why my heart races when I coast up to the wash zone — the type you navigate hands-free, with brake off and gear shift in neutral.
-There must be some buried anxiety trigger of being trapped in a box with a soapy Typheoeus or Typhon, father of all Greek monsters — this one with dangling blue shammy strips for legs instead of vipers.
+I don’t know why my heart races when I coast up to the wash zone — maybe the anxiety trigger of being trapped in a box with a soapy Typheoeus , father of all Greek monsters — this one with dangling blue shammy strips for legs instead of vipers.

-To distract my mind, I pulled out my old iPhone and capture Typhon, crude, loud and blue, sweeping his shammies across the windshield.
-It occurred to me that the application of water and soap was creating a derivative work from the goose stipple.
-It wasn’t the goose splotches themselves (which were blasted away with the first jet spray), but rather the bubbles, stripes and cascades that decorated my view … all because the Snow Geese alighted over me, without even a sense of their own creative, spring rhythms.
+I pulled out my old iPhone and capture Typhon, crude, loud and blue, sweeping his shammies across the windshield.
+The water and soap created a derivative work from the goose stipple: bubbles, stripes and cascades colored my view.
+And all because the Snow Geese alighted over me, without a sense of their own creative, spring rhythms.

-And, so as not to conflate accidental goose art with deliberate modern art, here’s the *real* Pollack in action and in montage:
+And, so as not to conflate accidental goose art with deliberate modern art, here’s the *real* Pollock in action and in montage: